chongbo2013/FlutterMediaCompression/README.md

 # flutter video or image compress

 Generate a new path by compressed video or image.
 Easy to deal with compressed video or images.
-Android image compression using luban,video compression using Mediacodec.
+Android image compression using luban video compression using Mediacodec.
-IOS image compression using luban,video compression using AVAssetExportSession.
+IOS image compression using luban video compression using AVAssetExportSession.

 <p align="left">
   <a href="https://pub.dartlang.org/packages/MediaCompression"><img alt="pub version" src="https://img.shields.io/pub/v/MediaCompression.svg"></a>